Children’s rights in the digital age

-States have a legal duty to safeguard children against harmful content and abuse, but not at the expense of their rights to privacy and access information.
-A strategic approach to parenting and policymaking in the digital domain should therefore rest on protection and education, focused around digital literacy.
+States have a legal duty to safeguard children against harmful content and abuse, but not at the expense of their rights to privacy and access to information.
+A strategic approach to parenting and policymaking in the digital domain should therefore rest on protection and education that is focused around digital literacy.
 From an early age and throughout their development, children should be taught about their digital rights, the opportunities of the internet, as well as the risks it poses and how to confront them.
 This way children will be empowered with the knowledge to make informed choices about their activity online without the need for restrictive policies.

 Briefing: Children’s rights in the digital age